 - Liposuction to remove excess fat

 - Botox injections to address problems with fullness or "bands"

 - Kybella injections to remove excess fat under the chin

-You must be in good health to get a neck lift.
 You'll consult with your surgeon in advance.
 For that meeting, have your goals in mind for what you want to change.

 - Turkey wattle neck